stanford-policylab/opp/data_readme.md

   through as raw_custodial_arrest made; arrest_made true when `Custodial Arrest Made` is true and false when it is false or NA
 - 2018 has only the first 4 months of data

+**2023 update**:
+- 260,675 new stops added.
+- Approximately thirty stops have been recoded from district 2330 have been recoded as distrction 2360.
+These stops occurred exactly on the border between these two districts.
+- Stops are now deduplicated on citation number *and* year, to reflect that one citation number was recycled during the extended period.

 ## Statewide, VA
 ### 2006-01-07 to 2016-04-23